 As dusk falls on San Marco the many tourists there admire the magnificent sunset against the backdrop of the basilica of Santa Maria della Salute.
 In the foreground are parked gondolas taking a rest after a day's work.

 Other events to watch out for are: the Befana regatta (the witches race) on 06 January every year, the St. Mark's Festival every 25 April, the Vogalonga paddling/rowing race, the Redentore festival and the Regata Storica.
-Marathonians might want to come for the Venice Marathon on 23 October 2016 (see their official website here).
+Marathonians might want to come for the Venice Marathon.
+See their official website here.
 Then there is the Venice art Biennale, a prestigious contemporary art exhibition held once every two years in Venice.

 Piazza San Marco or St. Mark's Square is undoubtedly THE spot to be in when you arrive in Venice.
 Here is where all the tourists make a beeline for, especially those on a short visit to Venice.
 Make friends with the pigeons as they are as numerous here as the tourists.